-b) Revenue from the segment and participation in the issuer's net revenues
+b) Revenue from the segment and participation in the issuer's net revenues resulting from the segment and participation in the issuer's net revenues

 The Company used to release the real estate development and logistics segments until the end of 2012.
 After adopting the new wording of CPC 19 (R2), the Company stoped to proportionally consolidate the logistics segment, represented by the joint controlled LOG Commercial Properties S.A..
 So, the consolidated financial statements release only the real estate development segment.